terrierteam/jtreceval/README.md

 1. Currently the Cywgin trec_eval binary is incorrectly detected as a virus by Windows Defender.
 2. A more reasonable Java API that is easy to use.

+## Credits

+Developed by Craig Macdonald, University of Glasgow.

+The repository contains compilations of NIST's trec_eval for various platforms.